ranjitha-su/java-mysql-eks-cicd-pipeline/README.md

 - Expose the application using am **Ingress Controller**
 - Scale the application by adjusting replica counts based on traffic

-This is a **DevOps project** focused on understanding Kubernetes deployment flow end-to-end without CI/CD automation.
+This is a **DevOps project** focused on understanding Kubernetes deployment flow end-to-end.
-(Jenkins will be introduced in the next project.)

 ---